 READ MORE: When planning to visit Thailand be sure to use our comprehensive Travel Guide to Thailand!

 1) Visit Elephant Nature Park

 Unfortunately, Thailand has a history of animal abuse to help boost its tourism economy.
-Activities such as riding an elephant or visiting the sedated tigers in many of the temples only add to this cruelty and should be avoided at all cost.
+Activities such as riding an elephant or visiting the sedated tigers in many of the temples only add to this cruelty and should be avoided at all costs.

 Here you can either visit the elephants in their natural environment or volunteer at Elephant Nature Park to help out around the sanctuary.

 Riding elephants are prohibited; instead, the focus is on treating and protecting these beautiful creatures.
 Definitely one of the best things to do in Chiang Mai.
-While you’re at it, check out our friend’s new site Waking Up Wild if you’re into all things animals!

-2) Enjoy The Cafe Scene
+2) Enjoy the Cafe Scene

 Ok, we admit it – we’re suckers for a city with a great cafe scene.
 And in Thailand few places offer the kind of coffee-hopping joys that Chiang Mai does.